pfdubois/BridgeBidding/source/MajorOpenings.rst

 * With three or more of your partner's suit M, you make a simple raise to 2M.
 Support with support!
 Otherwise,
 * Over 1♥, bid 1♠ if you have four spades.
 * Bid 1N.
-This says you do not have 3-card support for partner's suit (and in the case of 1♥-1N, you don't have four spades).

-None of these bids is forcing.
-Almost nothing a passed hand can do is forcing, except a :term:`cue bid` if the opponents compete.

-With a competitive hand, you can't bid at the two-level.
+This says you do not any other bid.
+With a competitive hand, you can't bid a new suit at the two-level.
 That requires a good 10 HCP.

+If you are a passed hand none of these bids is forcing.
+We will discuss interference later.

 Important: 1M - 1N does not say you have a balanced hand.
 If we made such a requirement, and your partner opens 1♥, suppose we have this hand: